sealink/quickets/README.md

 Note that the java web server can't use a relative QUICKETS_DIR since it will unpack the jar into a tmp directory.

+## Configuration

+Configuration is through a quickets.yml file which should be in the directory specified by QUICKETS_DIR.

+This file contains a map where the keys are api keys, and the values are printer names.
+An examples:

+    wharf-api12345ZSDFLKJSFD:
+      - Front Counter Printer
+      - Ticket Office Printer

+The printer names given should match exactly as defined in your systems printer configuration.

 ## Development